 These videos formats are the best for Twitter video ads as they take up the maximum real estate of your viewer’s screen.

 Relevant hashtags make your video ad feel like a native tweet.
-This is particularly important, since most of us hesitate before sharing an ad, so make it feel as natural as possible!
+This is particularly important since most of us hesitate before sharing an ad, so make it feel as natural as possible!

 To get closer to the goal you’ve set for your video ads, strong CTAs are a must.
 Let’s say a user views your video and wants to sign up to use your services.
-If you don’t provide him a CTA, or if you add a non-relevant CTA (like, “Follow us” in a promo video), you’ll loose this highly interested user.
+If you don’t provide him with a CTA, or if you add a non-relevant CTA (like, “Follow us” in a promo video), you’ll lose this highly interested user.

 Twitter video ads are the perfect way to combine rising trends like mobile usage and the popularity of online videos to boost the impact of your digital ad campaigns.